 If you have exhausted your annual limit Sec 80C limit of Rs 1.5 lakh, you can also look at the National Pension System (NPS) to save towards retirement and, in the process, save additional tax.
 NPS falls under Section 80 CCD(1), and your contribution alone is to be mentioned in the declaration.

 Deduction for Insurance & Health Check-Up

-The total allowance towards health checkups here is doled out on the basis of age, where parents, seniors (aged 60+) and super seniors (aged 80+) are treated differently basis their age group age.
+The total allowance towards health checkups here is given on the basis of age, where parents, seniors (aged 60+) and super seniors (aged 80+) have different rules depending on their age group.
 Obtaining the tax certificate is important here and can mean the difference between a tax exemption and the lack of it.

-If you are paying EMI for a housing loan, its two components - principal and interest.
+If you are paying EMI for a housing loan, it has two components - principal and interest.
 These are dealt with differently.
 An exemption of up to Rs.
 2 lakhs/annum can be claimed on the interest paid for the year.
-Exemption on the principal repayment, however, falls under Section 80(C) and Rs.1.5 lakhs/annum is the cap here.
+Exemption on the principal repayment falls under Section 80(C), and Rs.1.5 lakhs/annum is the cap here.

 Income from let-out property

-In case of donations to charities, the trust is to be registered with the central government.
-Obtaining a tax certificate is also important here.
+In case of contributions to charities, the trust is to be registered with the central government.
+Obtaining a tax certificate is also essential here.
 Only 50% exemption can be availed on donations to charities while those to political parties are granted 100% tax exemption.

 Other important proofs